PANAMA

 Overview

-PRD won 26 of the 71 seats, followed by the Panamenista Party with 21 seats, the CD with 15, and smaller parties and
+of 71 congressional seats, followed by the PP with 22 seats, the CD with 14 seats, and smaller parties and independents each

 Panama is an electoral democracy.
 The 2009 national elections were considered free and fair by international observers.
 The

-president and deputies to the 71-seat unicameral National Assembly are elected by popular vote for five-year terms.
+president and deputies of the 71-seat unicameral National Assembly are elected by popular vote for five-year terms.
 Presidents may

-out of 180 countries surveyed on Transparency International’s 2009 Corruption Perceptions Index.
+violations.
+Panama was ranked 86 out of 183 countries surveyed in Transparency International’s 2011 Corruption Perceptions

 Click here to read more »